 skip to main content

-Challenging goals can induce harder work but also greater stress, in turn potentially undermining goal achievement.
-We sought to examine how mental effort and subjective experiences thereof interact as a function of challenge level and the size of the incentives at stake.
+Abstract Challenging goals can induce harder work but also greater stress, in turn potentially undermining goal achievement.
+We sought to examine how mental effort and subjective experiences thereof interact as a function of the challenge level and the size of the incentives at stake.
 Participants performed a task that rewarded individual units of effort investment (correctly performed Stroop trials) but only if they met a threshold number of correct trials within a fixed time interval (challenge level).
-We varied this challenge level (Study 1, N = 40), and the rewards at stake (Study 2, N = 79), and measured variability in task performance and self-reported affect across task intervals.
-Greater challenge and higher rewards facilitated greater effort investment but also induced greater stress, while higher rewards (but less challenge) simultaneously induced greater positive affect.
-Current findings further our understanding of task demands and incentives on mental effort exertion and wellbeing. more » « less
+We varied this challenge level (Study 1, n = 40) and the rewards at stake (Study 2, n = 79) and measured variability in task performance and self-reported affect across task intervals.
+Greater challenge and higher rewards facilitated greater effort investment but also induced greater stress, whereas higher rewards (and lower challenge) simultaneously induced greater positive affect.
+Within intervals, we observed an initial speed up then slowdown in performance, which could reflect dynamic reconfiguration of control.
+Collectively, these findings further our understanding of the influence of task demands and incentives on mental effort exertion and well-being. more » « less

 Award ID(s):